liacdev/shutdownnow2/README.md

 Now, for more words, what it is, how it works, why the hell, etc...

 I. Shutdown Now!

-Shutdown Now! is a simple bash script that shuts down your Linux or Mac as quickly as possible.

-SDNver1
+* Current release: sdnver1

 II.
 How to use this script:
 * Copy this repo to your HDD.
-* move the sdnv1 script into your home folder
+* move the sdnv1 script into your home folder (you can ditch the folder and readme after you get the sdnver1 script)

 To run the script for the first time:
-* Open terminal (Pop!OS allows the Super+T key combination, but there may be others.
+* Open Terminal/CLI (Pop!OS allows the Super+T key combination, but there may be others.
 I don't remember the Mac command).
 * Run the script by entering:
 ./sdnver1